cop1000/actions-hello-world/responses/workflow-block-success.md

-You added a workflow block to your workflow file!
+Nice work! :tada: You added a workflow block to your workflow file!
 Let's cover what just happened.

 - `on = "push"` indicates that your workflow block will execute anytime code is pushed to your repository, using the [`push`](https://developer.github.com/v3/activity/events/types/#pushevent) event.
 - `resolves = ["Hello World"]` selects the action to execute using the `resolves` attribute.